KBVE/kbve/.github/ISSUE_TEMPLATE/concept.md

 ---

 **Core Concept/Theory**
-A clear and concise description of what the concept is.
-Ex.
-It would be cool if [...]
+We would need a clear and concise description of the concept.
+For example, It would be cool if [...]

 * * *